 In January of 2022, the University of California Los Angeles Voting Rights Project, the Campaign Legal Center and the Mexican American Legal Defense and Educational Fund sued the State of Washington claiming, "The Washington State Redistricting Commission intentionally selected redistricting plans for Washington’s state legislative districts that dilute Hispanic and/or Latino voters’ ability to elect candidates of choice."

 The Top 2 Pro map shows the 14th and 8th LDs as purple / bi-partisan districts.
+(The previous 15th LD would have produced a bi-partisan delegation.)
 Unlike the commission map, our map (based on 2022 election results) produces two seats to voters who prefer Democrats; one in the Yakima valley and the other in Tri-Cities.
 This is not configuring demographics on a map and expecting outcomes.
 Rather, shared representation is the result of lowering the threshold for election to 33.33 percent so the top two vote getters are elected.

 Top 2 Pro allows voters — no matter what they look like, or what language they speak, or what their own needs and values are — decide who best represents them.
 Proportional representation is a proven remedy for Voting Rights actions.
 Proportional representation solves the problem of insider map makers packing certain voters in a district.
 Top 2 Pro provides equal opportunities for representaiton without changing the 2021 state legislative map.